 “Vice.com was taken, obviously” jokes Voshart when asked what drew him to a .SUCKS domain.
 But there are other reasons too: “I purchased Vice.fun, but have avoided using it [because I’m] worried about copyright infringement.
 A .SUCKS domain makes it clear I’m not a Vice employee.”
 Plus, it’s a lot more fun—and a lot more powerful—than a standard .com.
 Compared to NotVice.com (which might be ambiguous to those unfamiliar with Voshart’s scathing commentary), Vice.Sucks lets readers know exactly what they’re in for.

 Voshart’s efforts are clearly working.
-When you search for “change incorporated vice” on Google, three of the top 10 results are from NotVice.com—that’s 30% of SEO real estate.
+When you search for “change incorporated vice” on Google, two of the top 10 results are from NotVice.com—that’s 20% of SEO real estate.

 On average, NotVice.com sees approximately 200 visitors every day; and while it’s hard to know the exact impact a .SUCKS domain has had on this traffic, one thing’s for sure: readers take notice.
 “It either gets a confused look or a good laugh,” says Voshart.
 Both are better than radio silence.
 If you’re going to make a statement, make it loudly.